nhm38/ECE4960/lab10-page.md

 Then the robot turns with a linear velocity of 0 m/s and an angular velocity of 90 deg/s for 1 seconds. ```cmdr.set_vel(0, math.radians(87.5))```

-Through trial and error, I determined that due to processor delays, turning 87.5 degrees (converted to radians) would results in a 90 degree turn in the simulator.
-I repeated this sequence for 4 times.
+Through trial and error, I determined that due to delays, turning 87.5 degrees (converted to radians) would results in a 90 degree turn in the simulator.
+I repeated this sequence for 4 times to create a square.

 {% include youtube.html video="EYCkgusiqdA" %}

 The controls are not perfectly repeatable and the exact same shape is not executed everytime.
+As seen in the plotting in the videos, the odometry does not match the ground truth well.